ARM-software/abi-aa/aaelf64/aaelf64.rst

 Custom PLTs
 ^^^^^^^^^^^^

-- To support Branch Target Identification mechinasm, in the presense of a ``GNU_PROPERTY_AARCH64_FEATURE_1_BTI`` all PLT entries generated by the linker must have a BTI instruction as the first instruction.
+- To support Branch Target Identification mechanism, in the presence of a ``GNU_PROPERTY_AARCH64_FEATURE_1_BTI`` all PLT entries generated by the linker must have a BTI instruction as the first instruction.
 The linker must add the ``DT_AARCH64_BTI_PLT`` (`AArch64 specific dynamic array tags`_) tag to